Taylor, Lang & Co: Edward Buckley

 One of the most significant figures in the history of Taylor, Lang & Co. was the mechanic and inventor Edward Buckley.
 The son of Stalybridge blacksmith Radcliffe Buckley, Edward was born on Brierley Street in the Castle Hall area of the town, on 13 April 1838.
 He was educated at Thomas Avison's 'People's School', and undertook apprenticeships as a grocer's assistant and wheelwright.
 He found his calling as a mechanic, learning the trade at Messrs.
 Broadbent's Machinists.
 Following a period working as a journeyman, Edward became involved with a newly established firm of machinists in nearby Dukinfield.
 He was offered the opportunity to eventually become a partner in the company, but the venture proved unsuccessful and was short-lived.

 Edward then joined Taylor, Lang & Co., who at that time made carding machines.
 When the firm stopped manufacturing this line, Edward entered the 'scutcher' (a beating-engine, used to bring floss and refuse silk to a downy condition) department, where he succeeded his supervisor (Thomas Rhodes) as the head of department.
 His passion and eye for innovation and inventions resulted in a series of design improvements and labour-saving combinations, including the self-acting mule headstock.
 These advances resulted in the firm's profit and international stature increasing rapidly; Edward was subsequently elected to a seat on the directorate in 1872.
 The biographer Samuel Hill described Edward Buckley as "somewhat reserved and quiet; in his dealings straight, and perhaps blunt."
 Hill continued, "Having himself known the difficulties which face the aspiring working man, he needed no imitation to enlighten him as to the qualities of those who came beneath his supervision.
 Although his success had enriched him in a worldly sense, it made little difference in his bearing and domestic surroundings; pride and show were strangers to his composition."

 Edward was also involved in local politics, attaining the position of Town Councillor as a Conservative.
 Edward died during his term of office on 15 May 1894, having spent his final months struggling to overcome the death of his wife.

+Working Examples

+In addition to the self-actor at the Industriemuseum in Ghent (Belgium), a working example of a self-acting Mule made in 1926 can be seen at the Quarry Bank Museum in Wilmslow.